Become a UR Career Champion

 How do I become a UR Career Champion?

-Please email Michelle Marks-Hook, Assistant Director for Alumni and Parent Engagement Programs
+If you have questions, you can also contact Michelle Marks-Hook, Assistant Director for Alumni and Parent Engagement Programs.

 Connect Us With Your Employer